Wichita State University: Athletics

 The Wichita State (WSU) athletic teams are called the Shockers.
-The university is a member of the NCAA Division I ranks, primarily competing in the American Athletic Conference (AAC) since the 2017–18 academic year.
+The university is a member of the NCAA Division I ranks, primarily competing in the American Conference (The American) since the 2017–18 academic year.
 (Women's bowling competes in Conference USA.)

 WSU competes in 16 intercollegiate athletic sports: Men's sports include baseball, basketball, cross country, golf, tennis and track & field (indoor and outdoor); while women's sports include basketball, bowling, cross country, golf, softball, tennis, track & field (indoor and outdoor) and volleyball.
 Also, it offers club sports such as crew, bowling, shooting sports, and other intramural sports.

 Shockers

 The name for WSU's athletic teams is the Shockers and students are also collectively referred to as "Shockers."
 The name reflects the university's heritage: Early students earned money by shocking, or harvesting, wheat in nearby fields.
 Early football games were played on a stubbled wheat field.
 Pep club members were known as Wheaties.
 Tradition has it that in 1904, football manager and student R.J.
 Kirk came up with the nickname Wheatshockers.
 Although the Wheatshockers name was never officially adopted by the university, it caught on and survived until it was later shortened to Shockers.
 Until 1948, the university used a nameless shock of wheat as its symbol.
 WuShock came to life when junior Wilbur Elsea won the Kappa Pi honorary society's competition to design a mascot typifying the spirit of the school.
 The October 7, 1948, issue of The Sunflower, the student newspaper, ran an advertisement urging students to submit names for the school's new mascot.
 The winning name was "WuShock."

 During the 1980s, WuShock briefly had a sidekick named WeeShock, that was introduced as an attempt to make the mascot more appealing to children.

 In 1998, WuShock, also referred to as "Wu," marked his 50th birthday by undergoing a redesign and getting a pumped-up physique and revved-up attitude.
 The mascot's costume has changed over the years, as well.
 With the redesign, a new costume was introduced in fall 1998.
 In fall 1999, the head of the new costume underwent another redesign after a number of supporters suggested the mascot needed a more intimidating look.
 In 2006 it was decided to once again update the Wu costume.
 The general consensus was that many wanted the costume to more accurately reflect the depiction of WU in the school's logo.
 The new WuShock now has the ability to run, jump, and walk up stairs without help.
 Many officials feel that a more professional and intimidating mascot on the field will certainly bolster WSU's image.